There is always one last backpacking trip of the season.

 The Never Summer Wilderness is a comparatively small wilderness area hemmed in with the Rawah Widlerness to the north, bordered by Rocky Mountain National Park and is often ignored because of its more famous neighbors.

-a past partner wanted to revisit an area she had seen a few years back.
+someone wanted to revisit an area she had seen a few years back.
 She chose the route, organized the trip and planned accordingly.

 A short trip, but one full of much scenery, great Fall weather and an isolated feel.